Rónald Gómez: Years abroad

+OFI

+In the summer of 1999, Greek OFI made the decision to sign Ronald Gómez from Guatemalan club Municipal, marking the Costa Rican striker's return to Europe after spells with Sporting de Gijón and Hércules CF. Despite some hesitation from the Cretan club due to the risks involved, the transfer was completed within a matter of hours, and Gómez quickly established himself as one of the most significant players to have graced Greek football during that era.

+Known as a classic "number 9" of the 1990s, Gómez became a cult figure in Greece due to his exceptional goal-scoring ability.
+He made a lasting impact on OFI, scoring 48 goals in 105 appearances.
+His performance helped lead the team to the UEFA Cup in the 2000–01 season, thanks to an impressive tally of 19 goals that season.

+One of his most memorable moments came with a stunning goal against Proodeftiki, considered one of the finest in Greek football history.
+Gómez’s tenure at OFIcemented his legacy, and he remains a beloved figure among the club’s supporters.

 Saprissa

 With Saprissa, he has won 4 national championship; and 1 CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship Toyota Cup where Saprissa finished third behind São Paulo and Liverpool.
 He scored the winning goal in the final minutes of the game that Saprissa won in order to achieve the third place of the tournament against Al-Ittihad.
 His goal was considered among the best of the cup.

 Return from retirement

 In June 2009, Gómez came out of playing retirement for a final season at Santos after he was relegated to the second division as manager of Carmelita.
 After the season, he became manager of Santos.